Chichester – St Olave, North Street

 After the Reformation, the west doorway and window were replaced by ‘debased features’ (1 p225).
 In turn, these were replaced in 1851-52 as part of a restoration by an unknown architect.
 The replacements are C14 in style (a sensible choice in view of the other detail of this date that was present) and the chancel arch and the roofs were replaced.
 At the same time the nave was heightened by 5 feet, the east wall was rebuilt (ibid) and an undercroft, probably a burial vault, was found.
 The completion of the restoration followed in 1855, when T Nicholls carved the gargoyles on the west front (Hampshire Telegraph and Sussex Chronicle, 8 September 1855, quoted in www.victorianweb.org).

 In 1956 after closure, most fittings were removed when it was adapted by H Sherwood (CCC file) as a Christian bookshop, which still remains, though it was closed for a period (the font is now at Elsted).
 Sherwood also replaced the C19 east window by the present three lancets.

 Aumbry: (By blocked north doorway) Quite an elaborate C14 example with a cusped ogee-head, shafts, foliage capitals and head-stops.

 Monuments: Various, some from St Martin’s.

 Piscina: (South wall of nave) C14 ogee-headed.
-It is a handsome piece, which has probably been moved, for it is too high off the ground.
+It is a handsome piece, which has probably been moved, since it is too high off the ground to be easily usable.

 1. P Freeman: On Some Antiquities Lately Discovered in St Olave’s Church, Chichester, SAC 5 (1852) pp213-28